Orckestra/orc-shared/docs/components.md

 A select control which loads its values from a lookup definition.

+## MenuButton

+- `options`: An array of options.
+Each option must have the following properties:
+  - `key`: A key used to identify the option
+  - `component`: A React component this will render the option
+  - `disabled`: A boolean the disable or enable the option
+  - `action`: A method to call when the option is clicked
+- `label`: The button label

+Renders a button with an integrated menu.
+The menu will be positioned below the button.
+The options are displayed in the order they are defined in the `options` array.
+The options are divided using the `Divider` component using the `light` and `middle` variant.

 ## Modal

 - `look`: The appearance of the dialog box.
 One of `'default'` or `'dark'`.